thestippe/thestippe.github.io/_drafts/dataviz/2023-11-03-linechart-evolution.md

 ## Stacked area chart

-Another possible solution is to stack the lines one above the other one, and this is done in the stacked area chart.
+If the value attribute is sequential as in our case (the GDP cannot become negative), another possible solution is to stack the lines one above the other one, and this is done in the stacked area chart.

 <div id="stacked_chart"> </div>